 A: Follow this link here to the registration page.
-Registration is $50 for individuals, with a percentage discount for groups of 5 or more.
+Registration is $50 for individuals and $45 for MYAC students with a percentage discount for groups of 5 or more.

 Q: I missed the registration deadline, can I still come?

-A: Of course, we will accept day-of registrations, however it will cost $15 extra ($65 total for individuals) so be sure to register on time!
+A: Of course!
+We will accept day-of registrations, however it will cost $15 extra ($65 total for individuals).
+Be sure to register on time!

 Q: I am a teacher and am planning on bringing several students.
 Is there any discount?

 A: Yes!
 Groups of 5+ can register for a discounted rate.
-Teachers must send roster of students planning on attending to mya [at] mya [dot] org by Wednesday, October 7th to receive a group discount.
+Teachers must send a roster of students planning on attending to email@example.com by Wednesday, October 10th to receive a group discount.